 H.R.
 1259 would institute necessary reforms at the Department of Veterans Affairs (VA) by providing the Secretary with the authority to expeditiously remove, demote, or suspend any VA employee, including Senior Executive Service (SES) employees, for performance or misconduct. .
 H.R.
-1259 would also: provide improved protections for whistleblowers; allow the Secretary to reduce an employee’s federal pension ...
+1259 would also: provide improved protections for whistleblowers; allow the Secretary to reduce an employee’s federal pension if he ...

 Feb 28, 2017